-Well, for starters, there’s the frequently overlooked mineral magnesium, which helps with muscle contraction and relaxation, and is involved in over 100 reactions in the body including muscle and nerve function and protein synthesis — which, in turn, increases lean muscle mass.
+We all know that our bodies need a steady supply of nutrients, but beyond the weight loss trifecta—fiber, protein and healthy fats—did you realize you needed to eat more foods high in magnesium?
+The frequently overlooked mineral, magnesium, helps with muscle contraction and relaxation and is involved in over 100 reactions in the body including muscle and nerve function and protein synthesis — which, in turn, increases lean muscle mass.
 Even better: Magnesium intake helps boost lipolysis, a process by which your body releases fat from its stores.

 Chances are, if your groceries come with a printed nutrition label — instead of coming from the ground — you’re lacking in this important nutrient.
 “The amount of magnesium in a food is dependent largely on the amount of nutrients in the soil in which the food is grown, but typically the greatest sources of magnesium include nuts and green leafy vegetables,” says Isabel Smith, MS, RD, CDN, registered dietitian and founder of Isabel Smith Nutrition.

-To round out your diet and ensure you’re getting enough of this essential nutrient, add more of these six foods into your meal plan now.
+To round out your diet and ensure you’re getting enough of this essential nutrient, add more of these six foods high in magnesium into your meal plan now.

 Almonds are snack time royalty, lavishly praised as one of the top healthy snacks — but are you eating them?
 They’re not only packed with vital nutrients like magnesium, but also contain a decent amount of healthy unsaturated fats and flavonoids.
 Due to its nutrient content, a small handful of almonds per day can help protect your heart, fight inflammation, support your immune system and could reduce your cancer risk.
 Not to mention, studies have also linked the consumption of nuts, like almonds, to weight loss.
 So get snackin’!